Special Report: How a German tech giant trims its U.S. tax bill

 Much of the debate around corporate tax over the past year has focused on U.S. companies.
 The SAP example shows firms from other countries use the same techniques.

-Reimar Pinkernell, tax partner at law firm Flick Gocke Schaumburg in Bonn, said tough international competition in businesses like software meant Europeans had to take advantage of tax optimization opportunities.
+Reimar Pinkernell, tax partner at law firm Flick Gocke Schaumburg in Bonn, said tough international competition in businesses like software meant Europeans had to take advantage of tax optimisation opportunities.

 The OECD, which advises its mainly rich nation members on taxation, has recommended countries seek to end many contrived tax avoidance practices.
 In July it published an Action Plan that highlighted firms' use of inter-company debt and the way they locate intellectual property in low tax areas as problems to address.